 On Saturday I went to the ABBAMAIL convention, Mad 05 (mini ABBA Day 05), which was great fun.
 This was about the fourth or fifth ABBA convention that I’ve been to and perhaps the most interesting.

-Previous ones I’ve been to have had clearly defined theme, whereas this one was a little more general.
-To co-incide with a visit to Australia by ABBAmailers, Ryan and Andrew, this was an ABBA update, complete with recent video footage from the premiere of “Mamma Mia” in Stockholm.
+Previous ones I’ve been to have had clearly defined themes, whereas this one was a little more general.
+To coincide with a visit to Australia by ABBAmailers, Ryan and Andrew, this was an ABBA update, complete with recent video footage from the premiere of “Mamma Mia” in Stockholm.
 The convention, however, was inhabited clearly by a group of “ABBA fans”, with most preferring classic ABBA and solo performances and recent public appearances to the recent solo work of Agnetha and Frida, in particular.
 When Agnetha’s video clip for “What Now My Love” was shown, for example, there was clear discomfort in the room.
-The three and a half minute “pash fest” in the Swedish forest (very Scandinavian cinema in its style) was not warmly welcomed.
+The three-and-a-half minute “pash fest” in the Swedish forest (very Scandinavian cinema in its style) was not warmly welcomed.

 As opposed to Lily and Pat who I have met previously, I also got to meet some ABBA fans who I’d never met before, including Norma Parker and Chris Patrick, though I was disappointed not to have chatted with Angus Kidman, whose work I have enjoyed for a number of years.

-I also caught up with Ryan and Graeme last night for a drink or twelve and tonight it was blogger meetup.
-So yeh, I guess it’s been a reasonably busy few days.
+I also caught up with Ryan and Graeme last night for a drink or twelve and tonight it was a blogger meetup.
+So yeah, I guess it’s been a reasonably busy few days.

 Tomorrow is looking like a great day, with a lunch planned with a prominent figure in Sydney local government and tomorrow night, Colin and I are going to the Opening Night of the Australian Opera’s production of “Death In Venice”.